1933 German Federal Elections

 With certain exceptions, such laws could deviate from the Weimar Constitution.
 Leaving nothing to chance, the Nazis used the provisions of the Reichstag Fire Decree to arrest all 81 Communist deputies and keep several Social Democrats out of the chamber.

-Hitler then obtained the necessary supermajority by persuading the Catholic Centre Party to vote with him with regard to the Reichskonkordat.
-The bill was passed on 23 March with 444 votes for and 94 against.
+Hitler then obtained the necessary supermajority by persuading the Catholic Centre Party to vote with him regarding the Reichskonkordat.
+On 23 March, with 444 votes for and 94 against—the bill passed.
 Only the Social Democrats led by Otto Wels opposed the measure, which came into effect on 27 March.

 otto_wels